opportus/object-mapper/README.md

 accordingly to this convention.

-If the default `StaticPathFinder`'s behavior does not fit your needs, you still can genericize and encapsulate your domain's mapping logic in a subtype of `PathFinderInterface`.
+If the default `StaticPathFinder`'s behavior does not fit your needs, you still can genericize and encapsulate your domain's mapping logic as a subtype of `PathFinderInterface`.
 Doing so effectively, you leverage `ObjectMapper` to decouple these objects from your codebase...
 Indeed, when the mapped objects change, the mapping won't.